Starting at the Vernon-Manchester town line and proceeding downstream through Manchester, there are several river hiking

 Oakland Trail About ¾ mile each way.
 EASY.
 Trailhead is in the parking lot

-of the Courthouse Plus fitness center, 47 Hartford Turnpike, Talcottville.
+of the Big Sky fitness center, 47 Hartford Turnpike, Talcottville.
 The trail goes downstream along the river on

 relatively flat, but twisting, easy woodland terrain, over numerous small footbridges, close along Interstate-84, to the